-If you want a smart AC, though, finding the right one can be tricky, according to Schuster and the three other home-cooling experts we spoke with, who all note the market is relatively new.
-That’s why they generally recommend going with smart models from time-tested manufacturers Friedrich and Frigidaire (two brands that also topped our more general list of expert-recommended ACs).
-Read on for our experts’ favorite smart air conditioners, including a handful of window units, a portable one, and a product they say you can use to make most “dumb” ACs smart ones.
+While the market might have been relatively new a few years ago, as experts explained to us before, there’s much more out there to choose from now.
+Still, they generally recommend going with smart models from time-tested manufacturers Friedrich and Frigidaire (two brands that also topped our more general list of expert-recommended ACs).
+The market is a-changing as well — broadly, the hottest trend when it comes to ACs is making them “as noiseless as possible,” and being able to connect to smart-home devices is really starting to pick up more recently, says Justin Edwards, an HVAC contractor with Contractor Advisorly.
+Read on for our experts’ favorite smart air conditioners, including a handful of window units, a portable one, and a products they say you can use to make most “dumb” ACs smart.

 Best overall smart air conditioner